 Are cancer survivors at increased risk of cancer?

-Some studies have found that cancer survivors are more likely to develop another cancer when compared to someone who has never had cancer.
-In some cases, a treatment (certain types of chemotherapy or radiation therapy) can increase the risk of another cancer.
-In this case, they are called "secondary cancers" because they develop as a result of therapy.
-The increased risk of developing another cancer may also be related to exposure to risk factors (smoking, for example), or a genetic predisposition in certain individuals, but in many cases the reason for the increased risk is unclear.
+You could also develop a second cancer unrelated to your first diagnosis.
+This may be due to exposure to risk factors (smoking, for example), or a genetic predisposition in certain individuals, but in many cases the reason for the increased risk is unclear.
 While this may sound scary, it is a reminder of the importance of cancer screening and of maintaining a healthy lifestyle in your post-cancer life.